Blacklist72/simple_shell/README.md

-This repo is for the Alx simple shell Project
+This repo is for the ALX simple shell Project with my Peeer.